jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 Let’s tweak that scenario a bit.
 Let’s assume that you’re working for [__Hanna-Barbera__](https://en.wikipedia.org/wiki/Hanna-Barbera), the cartoon production company, and you’ve been assigned to the [__YabbaDabbaDoo__](https://en.wikipedia.org/wiki/Yabba_Dabba_Doo) feature.

 You’re still prototyping, so you may not have quite enough domain knowledge to feel confident enough to specify behavior using TDD.
-However, when you observe emerging behavior, you like while prototyping some code, then you can document that behavior in a test.
+However, when you observe emerging behavior while prototyping, then you can document that behavior in a test.

-You putter around a bit and observe that the code is returned _Fred Flintstone_, which looks like it’s doing what you’d expect it to do for that scenario.
+You putter around a bit and observe that one of the methods returns _Fred Flintstone_, which looks like it’s doing what you’d expect it to do for that scenario.

 __STOP!__ Don’t proceed with more code until you’ve documented this observation in a test.
 Create a __Given/When/Then__ test that asserts that _Fred Flintstone_ is returned.
 You may need to create the test from scratch, or maybe you’ve already been working on the __Given/When__ sections of a test, and you only need to complete the it with the __Then__ section that asserts _Fred Flintstone_.